ESG

 Climate impact in decision-making

-The Taskforce on Climate-related Financial Disclosure (TCFD) is a framework for the financial sector that its institutions can use to factor the impact of climate change into their business processes and decision-making.
+The Taskforce on Climate-related Financial Disclosure is a framework for the financial sector that its institutions can use to factor the impact of climate change into their business processes and decision-making.
 The aim is to catalogue and analyse the potential impact that climate change is having on their primary business processes.
 The TCFD framework also gives financial companies a useful tool for providing transparent information.

 Risk factors